Stina Blackstenius: Arsenal

 On 14 January 2022, English Super League club Arsenal confirmed the signing of Blackstenius on a free transfer.
 She made her debut five days later, as a 69th-minute substitute for Vivianne Miedema in a 1–0 defeat at home to Manchester United in the League Cup quarter-finals.
 She scored her first goal for Arsenal on 5 February 2022 against Manchester United, tying the game 1–1 in the 78th minute.
 In the 2022–23 Conti Cup final against Chelsea, Blackstenius scored a goal making it 1–1 in the eventual 3–1 win for Arsenal.
 She scored a hat trick against Reading in the 2023–24 Conti Cup.
 She scored a first-half hat trick in the 4–0 win against Aston Villa in the 2023–24 Conti Cup semifinal.
 In the final, she scored the game-winning goal in the 116th minute of overtime, beating Chelsea 1–0 to lift the trophy.
 In the away match against Manchester City, Arsenal were down by one until Blackstenius scored in the 89th and 92nd minute, beating City away from home for the first time in seven years.

 On 24 May 2025, Blackstenius was introduced as a 67th minute substitute in the 2025 UEFA Champions League final against Barcelona.
 In the 74th minute, she scored the only goal of the match, winning Arsenal their second Champions League title.

+On 21 April 2026, it was announced that Blackstenius had signed a two-year contract to extend her time with Arsenal.